 Branded links are a no-brainer opportunity.
 Why?
 Because they allow you to reinforce your brand and include meaningful messages and calls to action.
 The best branded links also include keywords in the link, which further describe the destination content, making the link more relevant, informative, and clickable.
-BL.INK customers such as Coca-Cola, Patagonia, and Airbnb use branded short links to create a consistent brand experience across various ecosystems where customers interact with links.
+BL.INK customers such as UnitedHealth Group, Patagonia, and Airbnb use branded short links to create a consistent brand experience across various ecosystems where customers interact with links.

 In the figure below, notice how Airbnb compresses its name slightly without losing meaning while conveying information about its events offering.

 See how influencer Stephanie Carls manages to promote her Amazon merchandise using an enticing descriptive link.